-Does learning second language, like Chinese, at an early affect kids to acquire their mother tongue?
+Does learning the second language, like Chinese, at an early age affect kids to acquire their mother tongue?
 This question is a common concern for many parents who want their kids to learn a second language.
-According to the research of neurologists, multilingual learning for kids at an early age does not only affect them to acquire their mother language, but also helps kids develop their language function area in the brain.
+According to the research of neurologists, multilingual learning at an early age does not only benefit kids in the acquisition of their mother language but also helps kids develop their language function area in the brain.

 Why learning another language will help kids develop their language function area in the brain?

 The cerebral cortex is the most critical part of human learning.
 For most adults, this area has been well developed.
 But for kids, it not only has a huge brain capacity, but also has some “uncultivated land” on the cortex.